GryBsh/NabuNetSim/README.md

 ### Adaptors (Any number you'd like)

 - Type: Serial or TCP
+  - > Want something else?
+Open an issue and I'll see what I can do.
-- Port: Either a name or path for Serial OR a number for TCP
+- Port: Either a name or path for a Serial port OR a number for TCP port.
+  - > To use multiple instances of MAME, you'll need to start each one listening on a different port.
+Then define an adapter for that port.
 - Enabled: Enables or disables the Adaptor
-- ChannelPrompt: Prompts for the user for the AdaptorChannel (for authenticity purposes only)
 - AdaptorChannel: The channel used by the adapter (for authenticity purposes only)
+  - > This will cause you NABU to show the channel prompt if set to 0, otherwise we simulate signal lock regardless of channel.
 - Source: The source to pull channels and segments from
+  - > From the sources defined above.
-- Channel: The channel to send segments from
+- Channel: The channel to send segments from.
+  - > The file name, sans .nabu, for NABU files, or the folder name for PAK files.
-- BaudRate (Serial Only, default: 111865): The send/receive rate of the serial adapter.
+- BaudRate (Serial Only): The send/receive rate of the serial adapter.
+  - > The default is 111865 on Windows, which is the actual rate of the NABU Adaptor.
+    On Linux / macOS, the default is 115200, due to an issue with the dotnet serial port library not accepting the non-standard rate.
+It seems to work better this way on Windows too, and may become the default on all platforms in the future.
+  - > !!
+This has no effect on the TCP Adaptor !!

-> It can run as many adaptors as you're system can handle.
-But you'll need to configure them all.
+> !!
+It can run as many adaptors as you're system can handle.
+But you'll need to configure them all. !!

 ### Logging

 This app supports the standard dotnet logging section.
 Various components logging levels can be changed this way.

-> The default is `Information` for all components.
+> The default is `Information, Error, Warning` for all components.

 ## Special Thanks

 - DJ Sures: for his tireless work on the official recreation
-- Leo Binkowski: for `liberating` all that stuff from NABU and preserving it
+- Leo Binkowski: for preserving all that sweet hardware and software
 - DKGrizzley: for his PICO emulator to fill in the parts I couldn't figure out
 - York University: for their recreation efforts, they are both numerous and awesome
 - RetroNET and Discord Chaters (in no particular order):